PrivateAbstractAleLisi/ing-sw-2020-Lisi-Marra-Miceli/README.md

 - **Gabriele Marra** ([@gabrielemarra](https://github.com/gabrielemarra)) <br>
 - **Matteo Miceli** ([@micelimatteo](https://github.com/micelimatteo)) <br>
 ## Project Requirements
-Develop an online multiplayer board game with Java using MVC pattern.<br>
+Develop an online multiplayer board game with Java using the MVC pattern.<br>
 We developed the server and the client, with both CLI and GUI (JavaFX) interfaces.<br>
 To transmit data we used TCP protocol between server and clients along with JSON format and Java serialization.<br>
 The server supports multiple matches at the same time and waiting players are handled in a lobby.<br><br>